danieljsharpe/DISCOTRESS/documentation.md

   Name of the file containing the definition of bins (indexed from 0) for calculating transition path statistics (ie committor functions and transition path probability densities), and no. of bins.

 **TAU** _long double_
-  mandatory if **WRAPPER WE** or if **TRAJ KPS** and not **BRANCHPROBS**.
+  mandatory if not **BRANCHPROBS**.
-  If WE, tau is the time between resampling trajectories.
-If KPS, tau is the lag time at which the linear transition probability matrices are estimated (or provided, if **TRANSNPROBS**).
+  **TAU** is the lag time at which the linear transition probability matrices are estimated (or provided, if **TRANSNPROBS**).
+If **TRANSPROBS** and **DISCRETETIME** are specified, then **TAU** is the lag time of the discrete-time Markov chain.

 **KPSKMCSTEPS** _int_
   optional.
 If **TRAJ** is **KPS** or **MCAMC**, specifies the number of standard BKL steps to be performed after a kPS or MCAMC escape from a trapping basin.
 Default is 0 (pure kPS (or MCAMC), no kMC steps).
 However, this is not the recommended value.
-If using **TRAJ KPS** or **MCAMC**, for most systems, great gains in simulation efficiency will be achieved by setting **KPSKMCSTEPS** to an appropriate nonzero value.
+If using **TRAJ KPS** or **TRAJ MCAMC**, for most systems, great gains in simulation efficiency will be achieved by setting **KPSKMCSTEPS** to an appropriate nonzero value.
 This is because many metastable systems will feature transition regions between metastable states.
 Therefore, after each basin escape, the trajectory will likely flicker between the two basins.
 Rather than simulate expensive kPS or MCAMC basin escape iterations for these trivial recrossings, it is much more efficient to perform standard BKL steps.
-Requires **BRANCHPROBS** to be set.
+Note that this keyword does not require **BRANCHPROBS** to be set, and can also be used with **DISCRETETIME**.
 Ignored if **ADAPTIVECOMMS**.

 **MEANRATE**
   optional.
-If **TRAJ MCAMC**, the calculation uses the approximate mean rate method, as opposed to the default exact first passage time analysis (FPTA) method
+If **TRAJ MCAMC**, the calculation uses the approximate mean rate method, as opposed to the default exact first passage time analysis (FPTA) method.

 **NELIM** _int_
   mandatory if **TRAJ KPS**.
 The maximum number of nodes that are to be eliminated from the current trapping basin.
 If **NELIM** exceeds the number of nodes in the largest community, then all states of any trapping basin are always eliminated.
 Note that **NELIM** determines the number of transition matrices stored for the active subnetwork, and therefore the choice of this keyword (along with the sizes of communities) can strongly affect memory usage.

+**TAURE** _double_
+  mandatory if **WRAPPER WE**, the time between resampling trajectories

 **DIMREDUCTION** _str_ _long double_
   mandatory if **WRAPPER DIMREDN**, which initialises a special wrapper class that does not perform the usual code function, which is to simulate A<-B transition paths, and instead instructs the program to simulate many short trajectories starting from each community, each of length in time equal to the float argument.
 These trajectories are printed to files _walker.x.y.dat_, where _x_ is the ID of the community, and _y_ is the iteration number for that community.
 Trajectory information is written to files whenever a trajectory transitions to a new community.
 The total number of trajectories that are to be simulated starting from each community is listed in the file given as the string arg.
 This calculation is parallelised, using a number of threads equal to **NTHREADS** (defaults to maximum number of threads available).
 This calculation is compatible with two algorithms to propagate individual trajectories: **TRAJ KPS**, and **TRAJ MCAMC** (without **MEANRATE**).
 The communities of nodes must be specified (**COMMSFILE** keyword). **NABPATHS**, **MAXIT**, and **BINFILE** keywords are ignored.
 This setup is incompatible with specification of an initial condition via the **INITCONDFILE** keyword, and with the **NODESAFILE** and **NODESBFILE** keywords.
 Instead, a local equilibrium within the starting community is assumed as the initial probability distribution for each trajectory.
 Note that **WRAPPER DIMREDN** requires both this keyword and **DUMPINTVLS** to be set.